-This step is for Duet 2 Ethernet and Maestro only!
+This step is for Duet 2 Ethernet/Maestro and Duet 3 (standalone) only!
 Plug an ethernet cable into the Duet's ethernet port and connect the other end of the cable to a free ethernet port on your router/network hub.

 The Duet 2 Ethernet and Duet 2 Maestro come with a factory-configured fixed IP address for testing.
 This is unlikely to work for you setup!